nayeemmehedi/this-js/README.md

-## this in js  :palm_tree:
+## :palm_tree: In JavaScript, `this`  :palm_tree:

  ### Here are some common ways that this can be used  :do_not_litter: :

-1. :smiling_imp: Global context: When used in the global context, this refers to the global object, which is window in web browsers or global in Node.js.
+1. :smiling_imp: `Global context`: When used in the global context, this refers to the global object, which is window in web browsers or global in Node.js.

-2. :smiling_imp: Object method: When a function is used as a method of an object, this refers to the object that the method is a property of.
+2. :smiling_imp: `Object method` : When a function is used as a method of an object, this refers to the object that the method is a property of.
 For example: